PLUTO-SCY/GPDiff/README.md

 The sample result is in GPDiff/Output/expXX/.

-## Evaluation
+## Finetune and Evaluation
-To finetune the generated parameters of the target city, run:
+To finetune the generated parameters of the target city and evaluate, run:

 ``cd Pretrain``